Comparison of Minolta Data Savers

 Usage

 To write information on SmartMedia card just press "Write" button for 3 seconds and wait for roughly between 50 to 70 seconds.
+A7 will display a status screen for storing the information.

 Good practice for DS-100 owners is to regularly extract exposure information from the camera before the 7 roll data is being written over and lost forever in the digital / analogue space of early backup procedures.
 Compare this to Alpha 9's DM-9, which writes data immediately when the roll is finished.